openAIP/openaip-coordinate-parser/README.md

 #### Extending the parser

 The parser can easily be extended with custom parsing logic.
-Simply provide your own format parser that provides the `parse` and `canParse` methods.
+Simply provide your own format parser that provides the `parse`, `canParse` and `reset` methods.
 The `canParse` method must return `true` if the parser is able to parse given coordinate string, `false` if not.
 The `parse` method is used to extract decimal `longitude` and `latitude` values from the coordinate string.
 Please note that the ordering of format parsers is crucial if two parsers may be able to parse the same format - first parser identified with `canParse` wins!